Daily Flight Stories

 The Special Mission

-A year before, a German Taube monoplane had overflown Paris and dropped a sack of leaflets in an early attempt at psychological operations.
-In the wake of that mission, Lt.
-Marchal, himself a pre-war pilot of some fame, hatched a plan to respond in kind.
-Lt.
-Marchal requested the authority to undertake his special mission and joined the French squadron, MS 49, based in Corcieux in the Vosges region of France.
+A year earlier, a German Taube monoplane had overflown Paris and dropped a sack of leaflets.
+The mission was an early attempt at psychological operations.
+In its wake, Lt.
+Marchal, a pre-war pilot of some fame, hatched a plan to respond in kind.
+After having requested the authority to undertake his special mission, he joined the French squadron, MS 49, based in Corcieux, a small town in the Vosges region of France.

-His effort was approved at the highest level and he was backed by the French Chief of Staff himself, General Castelnau.
-The French had learned from the failure of the Germans, as their sack of leaflets had not opened after it had been thrown onto the streets of Paris from high above.
+His effort was approved at the highest level and was backed by the French Chief of Staff himself, General Castelnau.
+The French had learned from the failure of the German attempt at psychological operations.
+In that case, the Germans had dropped a sack of leaflets from high altitude and it had not opened after it was thrown from the plane.
+The bag had landed on the streets of Paris with all of the leaflets still inside.
 Lt.
-Marchal would drop his leaflets by emptying the sack completely into the wind stream.
-Critically, his flight would also demonstrate to the German people that France could bomb Berlin whenever it so chose.
+Marchal planned instead to drop his leaflets by emptying the sack completely into the wind stream.
+Critically, his flight would also demonstrate to the German people that France could bomb Berlin whenever it chose to do so.

-In all, 5,000 leaflets were printed for the mission to Berlin, carrying the following message (as translated from German by the editors at Flight, the newsletter of the Royal Aero Club of the United Kingdom in its July 27, 1916, issue):
+In all, 5,000 leaflets were printed for the mission to Berlin.
+They leaflets carried the following message (the text below is as it was translated from the original German by the editors at Flight, the newsletter of the Royal Aero Club of the United Kingdom, which published the text in its July 27, 1916, issue):

 We might have bombarded the open town of Berlin and thus killed women and innocent children, but we contented ourselves with throwing the following proclamation: — TO THE PEOPLE OF BERLIN, — Many clear-sighted Germans know to-day that the war was let loose by the military advisers at the Berlin and Vienna Courts.
 All the official and semi-official lies and perversions cannot do away with the fact that the German Government, with the connivance of the Austrian Government, desiring this war, consciously and with premeditation made it inevitable.